-If the target is a door, this is an estimate of the time the occupant will have wait in the queue at the door based on the occupant's position in the queue and the flow rate of the door.
-If the target is not a door, the queue time is 0.
-The flow rate through doors is calculated using a biquad low-pass filter with a cut-off frequency of .05 Hz.
-Unless there is counterflow at the door, the flow rate as seen by the occupant is clamped so that it will never be less than $min_flowrate_factor door_nominal_flow. min_flowrate_factor$ is settable in the user interface as minimum $min_flowrate$ $min_flowrate$ min_flow is the nominal flow rate of the door as calculated by SFPE.
+If the target is an open door, the queue time is an estimate of the time the occupant will have wait in the queue at the door based on the occupant's position in the queue and the observed flow rate of the door.
+The observed flow rate is calculated using a bi-quad low-pass filter with a cut-off frequency of .05 Hz.
+Unless there is counterflow at the door, the flow rate as seen by the occupant is clamped so that it will never be less than $min_flowrate_factor door_nominal_flow$. $min_flowrate_factor$ is settable in the user interface as $Minimum\ Flowrate\ Factor$, and $door_nominal_flow$ is the nominal flow rate of the door as calculated by SFPE or the optional flow rate set in the user interface for the door.

-The flow rate filter cutoff frequency is not currently settable in the user interface.
+NOTE The flow rate filter cutoff frequency is not currently settable in the user interface.